 Add a plaque to your Adoption Pack - Additional £50.00 (This will include your name and adopted animal and your plaque will be up at the Sanctuary for 5 years.)

-To purchase an adoption, simply pick your animal from the list below or call on Sanctuary on 01326 221 361 or purchase your adoption pack during your visit!
+To purchase an adoption, simply pick your animal from the list below or call on Sanctuary on 01326 221 361 to purchase your adoption.

 Meet our resident animals!
 Learn more about the animals we have here at the Sanctuary that you can support with your adoption.